opsone-ch/documentation/general/access.rst

 You will find a list of all shortcuts by typing ``help``.

 .. index::
-   triple: Server; Access; devop
+   pair: Access; devop
-   :name: server-access-devop
+   :name: access_devop

 Generic Admin User
 ------------------